nowfloats/ANAChat-iOS/README.md

             [self.navigationController pushViewController:controller animated:YES];

-Note: Use the above code with valid businessID and baseAPIUrl
+Note:   1.
+Use the above codes with valid businessID and baseAPIUrl
+            2. Above code is for pushViewController, you can use ChatViewController as per your requirement.

 #### Source Code Installation